 You can start practicing dealing with difficult homebuyers right now by running scenarios with your fellow agents and practicing what to say in different situations.
 Study your market every day and know your stuff so you’re prepared for any questions thrown at you.

 If you want to build the kind of strong relationships that lead to years of referral business, then never stop learning, come up with some talking points that create urgency and focus, and practice, practice, practice.

 Over to You

-Have a great talking point you use to educate unrealistic buyers?
-Let us know in the comments or join our Facebook Mastermind Group here.
+Have a great talking point you use to educate difficult homebuyers?
+Add it to the comments below or post it in our Facebook Mastermind Group.